nemonik/hands-on-DevOps/readme.md

 **NOTE**

-- Add this new step right after the last above `volumes:`.
+- Again, add this new step right after the last above `volumes:`.

 To execute your pipeline, push your changes to GitLab